namulang/namu/README.md

         you're in debugging at the same time.
 >
 >
-> * Touch the instances: Basically, in order to make your function or class with World,
+> * Touch the instances: Basically, in order to make your function or class with 'namu',
         you should write somethings as a text. like other launguages.
         But, because of lack of compling, you always are in a middle of runtime envrionment whenever you codes your software.
 You can see which interactions are made of between